jan-oxymoron/silence-of-the-siren-translations/README.md

 <h2>Best practices for the actual translations</h2>

-- For commonly used terms please check how these got translated in other files, it might make sense to make a little glossary file if you're the first one starting the translation
+- For commonly used terms please check how these got translated in other files, it might make sense to make a little glossary file if you're the first one starting the translation.

 - Try to keep similar length as the English original.
 A lot of text boxes get resized to fit the texts, but it's always safer not to make the translated versions much different in length (yes, this can sometimes be a challenge).